-- 2. The symbol for an actor - 3.
-The symbol for a use case
+2. The symbol for an actor

-a) Relationship between a use case and an actor: QC Question g
+- 3. The symbol for a use case - 4.
+Relationships, connecting actors and use cases they use, and connecting related use cases - a) Relationship between a use case and an actor: QC Question g

 - drawn as a solid line.
 (This is technically called a communication association).
 Some technical notes: